ccbt87/docs/AWS_deploy_HDP_HDF_cluster_using_Ambari/Readme.md

 # 1. Configure Instance(s), and Install Ambari
 1. Sign In to the AWS Management Console.
 Go to `Services` -> `EC2` -> `Instances`.
 Find the `Private IP` and `Private DNS` for each instance in the `Description` by selecting the instance
 ![Instances](images/2.1.0.PNG)
 2. Upload the scripts to one instance.
 Or have one dedicated instance which does not belong to the cluster to store the scripts.
+(Currently, the scripts are stored in the free-tier instance)

 ![Scripts](images/2.2.0.PNG)
 3. SSH to the instance that stores the scripts.
 Write the `Private IP` and `Private DNS` to the file `hosts` using the format `Private_IP Private_DNS` just like a normal host file.
 For example: `1.2.3.4 ec2-1-2-3-4.us-west-2.compute.amazonaws.com`
 4. Execute the script `./hdphdf.sh` and wait for the script to complete